thingsboard/thingsboard.github.io/_includes/docs/device-library/blocks/microcontrollers/camera-code-to-program-block.md

 Now it’s time to program the board to connect to ThingsBoard.
 To do this, you can use the code below.
-It contains all required functionality for this guide.W
+It contains all required functionality for this guide.

 ```cpp
 #include <Arduino_MQTT_Client.h>